A-Series-of-Dice-Based-Events/IronGods/Traits/README.md

 # New Traits

+Links with a carat (^) designate new entries from this conversion, and will take you to their statblock in this conversion guide.

 ## General Traits

 ### Technology

-Items with the Technology trait are considered technological items and use the [Identify Technology](#identify-technology) action to identify.
+Items with the Technology trait are considered technological items and use the [Identify Technology^](/Technology%20Guide/README.md#identify-technology) action to identify.

-Creatures with the Technology trait is powered by or constructed through technological means, and is affected by effects that specifically target technology such as *[rebuke technology^](#rebuke-technology)*.
+Creatures with the Technology trait is powered by or constructed through technological means, and is affected by effects that specifically target technology such as *[rebuke technology^](/Technology%20Guide/README.md#rebuke-technology)*.
 Most Robots have the Technology trait, but Androids do not.

-Hazards or other devices with the Technology trait impose a -5 penalty on all Disable a Device checks against it if the creature making the check does not use an [e-pick](Gear/README.md#e-pick) charge in the attempt.
+Hazards or other devices with the Technology trait impose a -5 penalty on all Disable a Device checks against it if the creature making the check does not use an [e-pick^](Gear/README.md#e-pick) charge in the attempt.

 ## Creature Traits